kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	- the patellar component is medialised
 	- and the joint position is maintained

-### Q125 - LEARN
+### Q125
 A 68-year-old man develops a massive acute _myocardial infarction_ and dies in hospital while being resuscitated in the Emergency Department.
 An autopsy is performed and, while you are inspecting the heart, you note that it has undergone necrosis as expected.

 Which _type of necrosis_ is found to be consistent with the pathology of this disease?

 	A. Coagulative necrosis
 	B. Liquefactive necrosis
-	C. Fat necrosis - F
+	C. Fat necrosis
-	D. Fibrinoid necrosis - F
+	D. Fibrinoid necrosis
 	E. Caseating necrosis

 #### Answer: A. Coagulative necrosis - TRUE
-- Coagulative necrosis commonly occurs in fibrous or muscular tissue where the outline of the cell is retained, but not the cell nucleus.
-The brain classically undergoes liquefactive necrosis, which results from complete hydrolysis of the cell.
+- Coagulative necrosis commonly occurs in fibrous or muscular tissue
+	- where outline of cell is retained, but *not cell nucleus*
+- The brain classically undergoes liquefactive necrosis, which results from complete hydrolysis of the cell.
 Caseating necrosis is seen in cases of TB and may represent a combination of coagulative and liquefactive necrosis.
 Fat necrosis usually occurs in abdominal wall, pancreatic or breast tissue that has sustained trauma and has been damaged by lipases.
 Fibrinoid necrosis may be seen in damaged vessel walls where plasma proteins accumulate.

 ### Q126
 Which one of the following laboratory stains is used to identify _amyloid staining_ in pathological tissue sections?